How it works

 Point your traffic at ServiceHop.

-ServiceHop receives API traffic through a lightweight forwarder or an existing ingestion point — whichever is less intrusive to your stack.
-No SDK.
-No agents in the critical path.
-No code changes.
+ServiceHop receives API traffic through a thin forwarder or a proxy tap — whichever is less intrusive to your stack.
+Minutes to set up using ServiceHop's CLI or API.
+No SDK in your services.
+Nothing in your critical path.

 02